u8sand/Baka-MPlayer/README.md

 Download archive with the binary for your system (64 bit or 32 bit) from http://bakamplayer.u8sand.net/downloads.php

-The downloaded file is a simple `.zip` file; extract it wherever you like--it works as a stand-alone executable.
-It's configuration will be written as `bakamplayer.ini`
+The downloaded file will be a `.7zip` file.
+You can use either 7zip or WinRAR to extract the files wherever you like--it works as a stand-alone executable.
+It's configuration file will be named `bakamplayer.ini`.

-To treat it as the rest of your programs--extract it to `C:/Program Files/Baka MPlayer/` then make a shortcut on your desktop.
+To treat it as a standard Windows program--extract it to `C:/Program Files/Baka MPlayer/` then make a shortcut on your desktop.

 #### Development Release